BojarLab/CandyCrunch/README.md

 pip install 'CandyCrunch[draw] @ git+https://github.com/Bojarlab/CandyCrunch
 ```
 #### PyPI:
-> **Warning**
-> This version is not yet published
 ```bash
 pip install CandyCrunch
 ```
 ## `CandyCrunch.ipynb` [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BojarLab/CandyCrunch/blob/main/CandyCrunch.ipynb)
 If you are looking for a **convenient** and **easy-to-run** version of the code that does not require any local installations, we have also created a Google Colaboratory notebook.
-The notebook contains and example pipeline ready to run, which can be copied, executed, and customised in any way.
+The notebook contains an example pipeline ready to run, which can be copied, executed, and customised in any way.

 ## Using CandyCrunch &ndash; LC-MS/MS glycan annotation
 #### `wrap_inference` (in `CandyCrunch.prediction`) <br>
 Wrapper function to predict glycan structures from raw LC-MS/MS spectra using `CandyCrunch`

 Requires at a minimum:
-- a filepath to an mzML/mzXML file or a .xlsx file containting their extracted spectra
+- a filepath to an mzML/mzXML file or a .xlsx file containing their extracted spectra
 - the glycan class measured ("N", "O", "lipid", "free", or "other")
 ```python
 annotated_spectra_df = wrap_inference(C:/myfiles/my_spectra.mzML, glycan_class)